-- Cybersecurity Advisor (b)(6) will be with BOE and Department Technology, Management and Budget personnel the day of the election.
-Additional assistance will be provided leading up to this event. - CISA Region V Operations, Regional Director, Protective Security Advisors (PSA) for Michigan, and the Regional PSA will be monitoring remotely (Chicago) and standing by if support is requested. - at ing the state of the state o CISA Region V Operations will also participate in multiple chat rooms, dashboards, and collaboration sites during the voting period to monitor election activities, including the ESI internal dashboard that will be used to communicate directly with CISA Headquarters.
+- Cybersecurity Advisor (0) (6) will be with BOE and Department Technology, Management and Budget personnel the day of the election.
+Additional assistance will be provided leading up to this event. - CISA Region V Operations, Regional Director, Protective Security Advisors (PSA) for Michigan, and the Regional PSA will be monitoring remotely (Chicago) and standing by if support is requested. - CISA Region V Operations will also participate in multiple chat rooms, dashboards, and collaboration sites during the voting period to monitor election activities, including the ESI internal dashboard that will be used to communicate directly with CISA Headquarters.